node-red/node-red-docker/README.md

 This can either be done using a bind mount or a named data volume.

 Node-RED uses the `/data` directory inside the container to store user configuration data.

+Depending on how and where you mount the user data directory you may want to turn off the built in healthcheck function by adding `--no-healthcheck` to the run command.

 ### Using a Host Directory for Persistence (Bind Mount)
 To save your Node-RED user directory inside the container to a host directory outside the container, you can use the